Published on December 13th, 2012 | by Ramon Trotman3

 Instagram’s official description is “It’s a fast, beautiful and fun way to share your photos with friends and family.”
 That’s it, it really is that simple, I wont waste my time trying to over explain it because it can’t be.
 Think of it as a Twitter spin off with no words, just pictures.
 Once images are uploaded, users have the ability to “like” and comment as they please, they can even “mention” others in their posts.

 But the app does not stop there, users are able to apply upwards of 17 filters to images to give them a really unique look.
-You can turn everything from stunning snapshots to not so good pics into works of arts by simply applying a filter.
+You can turn everything from stunning snapshots to not so good pics into works of arts by simply applying a filter, and yes, these same filters do apply to the new video feature as well.
 It is a bit hard to describe, but if you were to see it for yourself you’d immediately understand Instagram’s allure.

 As an advanced Social Networkist (you like that?
 I just made it up, I am going to run with that from now on,) I have a very precise order in which I check my social networks for the day.
 Instagram has earned itself a spot in the cycle.
 First is facebook because most of my personal life and happenings go on there.
 Next is Twitter, this is where I keep tabs on what’s new for the day, a huge laser focused news source if you will.
 Lastly, the new comer, Instagram.
 Its not last on my rotation because it is or isn’t as good as the rest, I find looking at images relaxing and can be a great tool for setting up a good day.